|HDAS||Database Supplier Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 |Wolters Kluwer (Ovid)

-Is it possible to link to full text from the native interfaces?
+Is it possible to link to full text from the database supplier interfaces?

 - Yes.
 This is possible with the national link resolver but it needs to be set up locally.
 HEE will provide a reminder about how to do this.